Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

 Year launched: 2021

-The Enyaq iV from Skoda is a great electric family car, and if you're coming to an electric car for the first time, it requires very little in the way of compromise.
+The Enyaq iV from Skoda is a great electric family car, and if you're coming to an EV for the first time, it requires very little in the way of compromise.

-Not only is there a big boot (585 litres to be precise), but the cabin is nice and large with plenty of space for a growing family.
-The design inside and out is smart, while you should have no complaints with build quality should your kids decide they want to try and pull it apart.
-What's more, the Enyaq is good to drive whether you're mooching about town or on faster roads.
+Not only is there a big boot (585-litres to be precise), the cabin is large with plenty of space for a growing family.
+The design inside and out is smart, and you should will no complaints with build quality should your kids decide they want to try and pull it apart.
+What's more, the Enyaq is good to drive, whether you're mooching about town or tearing along faster roads.

-The Skoda Enyaq will fit three child seats - there's an ISOFIX fastening on the front passenger seat while there you get two more ISOFIX fittings at the rear.
-There's no seven-seat option with the Enyaq, though, which means you'll have to look at pricier alternatives if you want to take your kids' friends out, too.
+The Skoda Enyaq will fit three child seats: there's an ISOFIX fastening on the front passenger seat, while you get two more ISOFIX fittings in the rear seats.
+There's no seven-seat option with the Enyaq, however, which means you'll have to look at pricier alternatives if you want to take your kids' friends out, too.

 4. BMW iX3